Hardikb19/IECSE-Code-WinterProject-19/README.md

 ##  4. <a name='Recursion'></a>Recursion

-Imagine you have to build a robot which can perform a certain task, like add A to B, now you are told to use a unit from an infinite supply of units which can only add and subtract 1 to/from a number provided to it, and also perform logical operations.
+Imagine you have to build a robot which can perform a certain task, like add A to B. Now you are told to use a unit from an infinite supply of units which can only add and subtract 1 to/from a number provided to it, and also perform logical operations.
 How will you build a system which adds A to B perfectly.

-You'll give both number to the robot, which will pass them to a secondary robot which adds 1 to A and subtract 1 from B and keep passing along until B is 0, and then the final value is returned.
+You'll give both numbers to the robot, which will pass them to a secondary robot which adds 1 to A and subtracts 1 from B and keep passing along until B is 0, and then the final value is returned.
 Here we don't violate the rules and still get an answer.

-With recursion you can breakdown a complex problem into a simpler unit which can be solved by calling the same function again and again till a certain stop condition is reached
+With recursion you can breakdown a complex problem into a simpler unit which can be solved by calling the same function again and again till a certain stop condition is reached.

 ```cpp
 int add(int a,int b)